Contact Geometry of the Restricted Three-Body Problem on $\mathbb{S}^2$: Preliminaries on Contact Structures

 \begin{definition} A hypersurface $\Sigma$ in a symplectic manifold $(M,\omega)$ is of contact type if there exists a global 1-form $\alpha$ which defines the contact structure on $\Sigma$ such that $d\alpha=\omega|_\Sigma$ and $\alpha(v)\neq 0 $ for all $ \ v \in L_\Sigma:=Ker(\omega|_\Sigma ) \subset T\Sigma$. \end{definition}

-The above definition is equivalent to existence of Liouville vector field which is transversal everywhere to $\Sigma$.
+The above definition is equivalent to the existence of a Liouville vector field which is transverse everywhere to $\Sigma$.
 For further detail one can refer to \cite{moreno2022contact}.

-There are two types of contact structures. \begin{definition} The contact structure is called overtwisted if there exists an embedded disk that is tangent to the contact plane distribution along its boundary.
-If there is no such disk then the structure is called tight. \end{definition} One way is to show tightness of the contact structure is fillability.
+There are two types of contact structures. \begin{definition} A contact structure is called overtwisted if there exists an embedded disk that is tangent to the contact plane distribution along its boundary.
+If there is no such disk then the structure is called tight. \end{definition} One way to show tightness of a contact structure is through fillability.
 There are several notions for fillability but we will mainly use the following: